Prut: Characteristics

 The Stânca-Costești Dam, operated jointly by Moldova and Romania, is built on the Prut.
 There is also a Hydro-Electric Station in Sniatyn (Ukraine).
 Ships travel from the river's mouth to the port city of Leova (southern Moldova).

 The lowermost part of the basin is strongly marshy.
 The average discharge at its mouth is 110 m3/s.
 The average discharge at the city of Leova is 69.2 m3/s.
 The slope of the river varies from 100 m/km (near the source) to 0.05 m/km (near the mouth).
 In the upper reaches (to Delyatyn) it has a mountainous character, with a steep right bank, sometimes the cross-sectional profile of the channel has the form of a ridge.
 Near the city of Yaremche is the waterfall of Probiy.

-About the name
+Name

 The Prut was known in Antiquity as the Pyretus (Πυρετός), or Scythian Porata (possibly), Hierasus (Ἱέρασος) or Gerasius.
 Herodotus lists the Prut, under the name of Porata or Pyretus, as being among the five rivers flowing through the Scythian country which swell the Danube.
 In the second volume of the Ottoman-Bulgarian chronicles of Iman "Jagfar Tarihi" (1680) the Prut River is referred to as Burat.
 And in the Byzantine treatise of Constantine Porphyrogennetos "On the management of the empire" it is mentioned as the Brut river (Chap.
 38) or as Burat (Chapter 42).